dynamik-dev/docs/src/content/docs/listmonk-php/quick-start.md

 $listmonk = new Listmonk(
     baseUrl: 'https://listmonk.example.com',
-    username: 'admin',
+    username: 'api',
     password: 'your-api-token',
 );
 ```

 :::tip[Getting API Credentials]
-In Listmonk, go to **Settings > API** to find or generate your API credentials.
-The username is typically your admin username, and the password is your API token.
+In Listmonk, go to **Settings > API** to create an API user.
+The username is the API user's name (e.g., `api`) and the password is the generated API token.
 :::

 ## Basic Usage